Khao Chang

 Khao Chang (เขาช้าง), is a 45 m high hill in Phang Nga Province, Thailand.
 It is in Phang Nga town behind city hall.

-At the foot of the mountain and within the Wat Phra Paht Phra Chim temple compound there is a cave known as Phung Chang, 'Elephant Belly Cave', with stalactites and stalagmites.
-Some parts of the cave are permanently flooded but they are accessible by boat.
+Located within the compound of Wat Phra Paht Phra Chim temple, at the base of a mountain, is Phung Chang Cave, also known as 'Elephant Belly Cave.'
+This cave is notable for its stalactites and stalagmites formations.
+Certain areas of the cave are permanently flooded, but they remain accessible to visitors via boat.

 Symbolism

-Khao Chang has symbolic significance in Phang Nga.
-Its massive silhouette looks like a crouched elephant.
-Khao Chang appears in the provincial seal of Phang Nga.
+In the cultural context of Phang Nga, Khao Chang holds significant symbolic value.
+Its towering shape resembles a crouched elephant, a feature that has led to its inclusion in the provincial seal of Phang Nga.